 The escape room idea is part of a movement to add “gamification” or elements of gaming to learning.The best game makers have learned how to create narrative that push players to try and try again without making them so frustrated, they give up.
 The best learning does the same: It gives workers enough of an edge to keep them moving forward without throwing up their arms and walking away.
 A big part of gaming involves recognition — through leaderboards or digital badging.
 The idea is to publicly recognize those who have contributed the most.
 In this context, there could be a leaderboard broadcasting those who have uploaded the most learning modules, thereby helping others who need to do the same kind of tasks.

 The ultimate goal is for everybody in the organisation to consider it part of their job to share what they’re learning and to teach others.
 I’m not talking about creating a procedure, slideshow or spreadsheet where people document what they’re doing and then store it on a internal site where nobody can find it.
 In a learning culture, the output is intended to serve as educational content and elements.

 If everybody in the company becomes a “teacher”, that makes for a lot of knowledge generation.
 It also sparks a lot of job satisfaction.
 People realize their unique qualities and feel pride in what they know.

 Instead of keeping knowledge apart from those who need it, a learning culture builds trust inside of the organisation.

-Søren Rågård is the Vice President in charge of business development and partners at Eurekos, which produces a highly popular learning management system and helps its clients create learning with impact by speeding up the creation and delivery of learning content.
+Søren Rågård is the former Vice President in charge of business development and partners at Eurekos, which produces a highly popular learning management system and helps its clients create learning with impact by speeding up the creation and delivery of learning content.
 Previously, he served as the Director of digital strategy at LEO Digital and LEGO Education.
 Søren leads from London.